Kev1CO/cocofest_archive/README.md

 # How to install
-Up to date, no anaconda package is available so the installation must be done from the sources.
+Currently, no anaconda installation is available.
+The installation must be done from the sources.
 Cloning the repository is the first step to be able to use the package.

 ## Dependencies
 `Cocofest` relies on several libraries.
-Based on `bioptim`, the user is invited to directly download the framework from anaconda
+Based on `bioptim`, the user is invited to directly download the framework from anaconda or from the [sources](https://github.com/pyomeca/bioptim) by cloning the repository
 ```bash
 conda install -c conda-forge bioptim
 ```
-or from the [sources](https://github.com/pyomeca/bioptim) by cloning the repository
+The other [bioptim dependencies](https://github.com/pyomeca/bioptim#dependencies) must be installed as well.

 # Available FES models
-The available FES models are subject to increase in the future if a need is expressed.
+The available FES models are likely to increase so stay tune.
 ## Ding2003
 Ding, J., Wexler, A. S., & Binder-Macleod, S. A. (2003).
 Mathematical models for fatigue minimization during functional electrical stimulation.